How to Build Up Your Credit from Scratch

 Credit is an integral part of your financial health as an adult.
 It’s needed for things such as renting or leasing a car, applying for a loan or credit cards and purchasing a house.
 However, building credit from scratch can be a long and frustrating process, but if you follow and implement some of the strategies discussed in this article, you should be on your way to building a solid credit score.

 Arizona Central Credit Union is here to assist you no matter what step in the credit building process you may be in.
 If you have general financial-related inquiries, our financial experts can help.
 For example, if you are in the market for a personal credit card or personal loans such as a secured loanmortgage, or student loan, we’ve got you covered.
-Contact ACCU today to learn more about personal finance.
+Contact AZCCU today to learn more about personal finance.

 The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.